 A transurethral resection of bladder tumor (TURBT) is the most common treatment for non-muscle-invasive bladder cancer (NMIBC).
 During this procedure, a urologist removes abnormal tissue — which may contain cancer cells — from the bladder wall using a long, thin instrument inserted through the urethra (the tube that carries urine out of the body).

-Although TURBT is generally considered safe, any surgery comes with some risk of complications.
-In this article, we’ll explore five possible side effects and complications of a TURBT.
+Although TURBT is generally considered a safe procedure, any surgery comes with some risk of complications.
+In this article, we’ll explore five possible side effects and complications of TURBT.
 Knowing what to expect can help you and your loved ones recognize potential problems and understand when to contact your healthcare provider.

-After a TURBT, some people experience side effects as the bladder heals, including:
+After a TURBT, some people experience mild side effects as the bladder heals, including:

 These side effects are usually mild and go away within a few weeks.
 It’s common for them to come and go for up to one month after the procedure.